yast/rubocop-yast/spec/builtins_spec.md

 log.warn "#{foo + bar}"
 ```

-It keeps a message with string interpolation
+It converts a log with string interpolation

 **Original**